nascarr/quora/README.md

 #### Top 2% solution, Silver Medal
 ## Introduction
 This repository contains my solution for Quora Insincere Questions Classification, data science competition at Kaggle.com.
-Goal of the competition was to built algorithm that identifies toxic questions asked at quora.com.
+Goal of the competition was to built algorithm that identifies toxic/insincere questions asked at quora.com.
-Algorithms were evaluated by F1 score.
+Algorithms were evaluated by F1 score for insincere questions.

 My solution scored F1 = 0.704.